 As appropriate, private sector maritime entities are encouraged to review the details of the underlying voyage, including the vessel, cargo, origin, destination and parties to the transaction.
 In particular, and in line with their internal risk assessment, parties are encouraged to review the relevant documents in order to demonstrate that the underlying goods were delivered to the port listed in the documentation and not diverted in an illicit or sanctions-evading scheme.

-We have set out below some key updates in relation to US sanctions and compliance.
-If you have any queries in relation to the guidance, or sanctions compliance generally, please contact Katie McDougall, David Harris (London), Jeffrey Cottle, Stefan Reisinger or Kim Caine (Washington DC).
+If you have any queries in relation to the guidance, or sanctions compliance generally, please contact Katie McDougall, David Harris (London), Kim Caine, Stefan Reisinger or Jeff Cottle (Washington DC).